Golf is one of the most popular sports to bet on, due to the high-valued prices on offer from bookmakers.

 Popular golf betting options

-For example – Tiger Woods is $20 to win the US Open.
-His top five odds would be around $5, 25 per cent of his opening price.
+For example: Tiger Woods is +1900 to win the US Open.
+His Top Five odds would be around +400, 25 per cent of his opening price.

 Punters enjoy the top five option as it gives them added security and it also gives them the freedom to throw a couple of longshots in the mix as well.

-Simply select who you think will be ahead at the end of the first round.
-This option appeals to punters who want a quick collect – as all bookmakers pay out first round leader bets at the day’s conclusion.
+- Select who you think will hold the lead at the end of the first round.
+This option appeals to punters who want a quick collect, as all bookmakers pay out First Round Leader bets at the day’s conclusion.

-There are certain world golfers who play best in round one, therefore they are usually well favoured in the market, despite their overall tournament odds.
-These players include: Hunter Mahan, Justin Rose, Martin Kaymer, Rory McIlroy and Sergio Garcia, just to name a few.
+There are certain world golfers who play best in round one, therefore they are usually well favoured despite their overall tournament odds.
+These include Hunter Mahan, Justin Rose, Martin Kaymer, Rory McIlroy and Sergio Garcia, just to name a few.

-As the name would suggest, players must finish in the top 10 or 20 for the tournament.
+- As the name would suggest, players must finish in the top 10 or 20 depending on the market you choose.

-If a player is paying around $13 (+1400) to win the tournament, the odds for Top 10 would be around $2.70 – significantly less than the tournament winner price but with enough added security to make this bet worthwhile.
-Often the well favoured players consistently make top 10’s and 20’s, so the shorter odds available make for good parlaying (multi-bet) options.
+If a player is paying around +1200 to win the tournament, the odds for Top 10 would be around +170 – significantly less than the tournament winner price, but with a much higher likelihood of success.
+Often the well-favoured players consistently make top 10’s and 20’s, so the shorter odds available make for good parlaying (multi-bet) options.